selvaradov/1on1bot/README.md

 10. **/kick:** admin function; remove another user from the 1-1 programme.
 11. **/optout:** test sending a message 48 hours in advance, which allows users to opt-out for a week by reacting to it.
 12. **/feedback:** test requesting feedback from all paired users about whether their meetings went ahead as scheduled.
+13. **/set-admin-role:** choose an existing role to be the 1-1 admin role, in the case that you want people who aren't server admins to be able to manage the bot.
 ## FAQ
 #### Q: Do you have any planned updates?
 A: Small group meeting, handling pairing across multiple servers to avoid duplicates, and refactoring code.